Jeff-Russ/ror-guides/rails-database.md

 # CRUD D: Delete & Destroy
 ________________________________________________________________________________

-By now you are probably accustomed to the way Rails will split up a CRUD operation into two: action+form w/ a submit button sending to an action (without a view) to save the change and then direct the user somewhere else.
+By now you are probably accustomed to the way Rails will split up a CRUD operation into two: action + form w/ a submit button sending to an action (without a view) to save the change and then direct the user somewhere else.
 Other than __R__ead, this has be how things operate and CRUD's __D__elete will be similar.
 You might wonder why you need a form to delete a record.
 In practice, you will usually use the "form" part of the pair as a confirmation or warning, or you might omit it altogether, perhaps using some JavaScript notice or modal window to act as a confirmation dialog box.

-This gets back to the point of forms only supporting GET and POST requests.
+This gets back to the point of forms only supporting GET and `POST` requests.
 CRUD "D" is supposed to use the DELETE verb but, as was stated earlier, that is not supported in most HTML forms.
 Having the DELETE verb attached to a route CAN be used for JavaScript AJAX.
 Remember we said:

 > __GET, POST, PUT and DELETE are supported by the implementations of XMLHttpRequest (i.e. AJAX calls) in all the major web browsers (IE, Firefox, Safari, Chrome, Opera).__